timurius/consoleChat/README.md

 Now you connected to your friend!

-For type the message just push 'control' on your keyboard, write a message and push enter
+For type the message just press 'control' on your keyboard, write a message and press enter

 Have fun!